 RYLA (Rotary Youth Leadership Awards) is a Leadership Conference held each year.
-It is designed for up to 125 high school students who have completed their freshman or sophomore year.
+It is designed for up to 125 high school students who have completed their sophomore or junior year.
 Students are selected by Rotary Clubs in District 6970, which covers northeast Florida.
 The Rotary Clubs select the students to send and pay the student registration fee, so the conference is free to the students.

 As more information becomes available about the next year’s conference, the site will continue to be updated.